cipherboy/notes/crypto.md

 ## Padding

+Block ciphers and most asymmetric primitives require some form of padding to use.

 ### null padding

-This is not ideal as it isn't strictly reversible because, if the data ends with one or more null bytes, any extra null bytes can't be correctly detected.
+This is not useful as it isn't strictly reversible because, if the data ends with one or more null bytes, any extra null bytes can't be correctly detected.

+Not aware of any legitimate uses.

 ### PKCS#5 and PKCS#7 Padding